get-convex/workflow/README.md

 Have you ever wanted to sleep for 7 days within a Convex function?
 Find yourself in callback hell chaining together function calls through queues?
 Sick of manual state management and scheduling in long-lived workflows?
-Convex workflows might just what you're looking for.
+Convex workflows might just be what you're looking for.

-This component adds durably executed _workflows_ to Convex.
-Combine Convex queries, mutations, and actions into long-lived workflows, and the system will always fully execute a workflow to completion.

 ```ts
 import { WorkflowManager } from "@convex-dev/workflow";